RedDoesStuff/discord_game_sdk/README.md

 - Current user stuff

 #### To Do:
-- Hashlink
+- Other stuff (not doing hashlink on this one)
 #### Dependencies / Requirements:
 - Haxe
-- HXCPP or Hashlink
+- HXCPP

-#### CREDITS TO ahika462 FOR THE ORIGINAL REPO
+#### CREDITS TO ahika462 FOR THE ORIGINAL REPOSITORY